-The Daily Value represents the amount of a nutrient you are allowed to consume per day.
+The Daily Value represents the amount of a nutrient you are allowed to consume daily.
 According to the FDA, anything that is at least 20% is considered “high” in that nutrient.
 Since the Fit Crunch Bar comes in at 25%, it's also considered a “high fat” product.

 3. The Fit Crunch Bar is high in saturated fat

-From the nutrition label above, we see that each protein bar contains 8 grams of saturated fat.
+The nutrition label above shows that each protein bar contains 8 grams of saturated fat.
 Remember that whenever you see “20% or more” in the Daily Value column, it means “high.”
 The Fit Crunch Bar provides a whopping 40% of our daily value for fat.
 This means it's high in saturated fat.

 4. The Fit Crunch Bar is high in sodium

-From the nutrition label, we see that this protein bar provides 490 mg of sodium and this represents 20% of the amount of sodium we should be aiming for per day.
+From the nutrition label, we see that this protein bar provides 490 mg of sodium, representing 20% of the amount of sodium we should aim for per day.
 Anything that is 20% or more is “high” so the Fit Crunch Bar is high in sodium too.

 While athletes might benefit from some extra sodium, the facts are clear that most people in the US (and likely other developed countries too) eat too much sodium already.
 As I pointed out in my review of how to lower blood pressure naturally, sodium is in a LOT of foods you probably already eat.